porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

 To ensure your tests don't fail, we provide mocks for every Porsche Design System component.
 They are distributed in the `@porsche-design-system/components-react` npm package.

-The mocks must only be used if functionality of the web component is required within the test.
+The mocks must only be used if the functionality of the web component is required within the test.
 As we test and ensure the functionality of our web components extensively, we recommend using the mocks only as a last option.

 To consume the mocks you can set them up via your **setup-test-env.js** file in your root folder and copy the following snippet into the setup file.